S. S. Nijjar: Early life and education

 Nijjar was born in Bhar Singh Pura village of Punjab, India on 7 June 1947.
-Soon after his family moved to Huddersfield, England in 1962 where he completed his early education.
-Sometime later moved to Leeds to complete his A-Levels.
+His family moved to Huddersfield, England in 1962 where he completed his early education.
+Sometime later he moved to Leeds to complete his A-Levels.

-Started his legal career by obtaining his LL.B. degree from University College London in 1972.
+Nijar started his legal career at University College London by obtaining his LL.B. degree from UCL Faculty of Laws, then awarded by the University of London, in 1972.

 Career

-Soon after completion of his pupillage, he was called to the Bar by Middle Temple.
+Attained a pupillage right after, he was called to the Bar by Middle Temple.
 Unable to secure a civil tenancy, due to the prevalent racism at the English Bar at that time, Nijjar returned to India.

 Enrolled as an Advocate in 1977 and practised constitutional, labour and commercial law at the Punjab and Haryana High Court.
-He got designated as Senior Advocate by the same Court in 1989.
+He got designated as a Senior Advocate by the same Court in 1989.
 Before being elevated as judge, Nijjar also served as an Additional Advocate-General for the State of Punjab.

 On 8 April 1996, Nijjar was elevated as an additional judge of the Punjab and Haryana High Court.
 He was transferred as an Additional Judge of the Bombay High Court and assumed charge on 26 April 1996.
 Later became a permanent judge of the same Court on 3 April 1998.
 He was then transferred back to Punjab and Haryana High Court and assumed charge on 7 August 2000.

 Nijjar then took charge as Chief Justice of the Calcutta High Court on 7 March 2007.
-Soon after elevated as a Judge of the Supreme Court of India on 17 November 2009 and retired on 6 June 2014.
+Later elevated as a judge of the Supreme Court of India on 17 November 2009 and retired on 6 June 2014.

 He was unanimously elected as 'Master of the Bench' of Middle Temple in 2011 and continued to hold this position until his demise.